muditha-mba/shopify.lk/client/README.md

 # How to run the App.

-Before starting the react App Navigate to the api folder using the Terminal and type the following command to install npm packages for the api => npm install
+Before anything past the .env file sent via email inside the api folder Then before starting the react App Navigate to the api folder using the Terminal and type the following command to install npm packages for the api => npm install

 After all the packages are installed successfuly in the api folder, type the following command to start the server => npm start